Chandan-Nayak/Chandan-Nayak.github.io/_posts/2015-02-16-first-post.md

 $ jekyll serve
 	{% endhighlight %}

-Push the changes once you are done with the changes and you are done !
+Push the changes once you are happy with the changes and you are done !